faosorios/fastmatrix/README.md

 * Routine for the computation of the mediancenter (or geometric median) of multivariate data.
 * Sherman-Morrison formula.
 * Sweep operator for symmetric matrices.
+* Test for variance homogeneity of correlated variables (Harris, 1985).
 * vec and vech operators to handle rectangular and square matrices.
 * Whitening transformation.
 * Wilson-Hilferty transformation for chi-squared random variables.